Shiyi-Xia/Shiyi-Xia/README.md

 - Strategy Associate, at Diplomatic Protocol Service Center, Ministry of Foreign Affairs, China.
 August 2018 - August 2019

-# Teaching
-- Teaching Assistant. *Introduction to Quantitative Methods in R* at Essex Data Science Summer School

 # Data
 The Soft and Hard Targets in Protest Violence